Repulsive Latent Score Distillation for Solving Inverse Problems: Score distillation

-In this Section of the appendix we discuss previous works on diffusion models for text-to-3D generation via Score distillation.
-Score distillation sampling~\cite{poole2022dreamfusion} was the first proposed method to optimize a generator by using distillation.
-This is achieve by optimization the distillation loss in~\eqref{eq:SDS_loss}.
-Although its remarkable success in generating 3D scenes, this methods suffer from mode collapse problem due to the combination of the reverse KL and unimodal variational distribution.
-In particular, they need to consider a high CFG in the classifier-free guidance score ~\cite{ho2021classifier}
+Although its remarkable success in generating 3D scenes, these methods suffer from a mode collapse problem.
+This is mainly driven by the choice of the (reverse) KL divergence as the loss in~\eqref{eq:SDS_loss} and the fact that a \emph{unimodal variational distribution $q$ is used}.
+In particular, they need to consider a high CFG in the classifier-free guidance score~\citep{ho2021classifier}

 where $\varnothing$ indicates a null condition and the $w$ is the CFG weight; they consider $w = 100$.